- Price Range

 Leisure Village offers two different clubhouses, Dorchester Hall and Buckingham Hall.
-These welcoming facilities serve as the hub for all social activities, fitness classes, and sporting events.
-Residents love playing on the 9-hole pitch and putt golf course, strolling around the seven scenic lakes on the walking and biking trails and relaxing with friends in the picnic area.
+These welcoming facilities serve as the hub for all social activities, fitness classes, and community events.

 Dorchester Hall includes an art room, billiards, and a computer room.
-Residents can work out in the fitness center, read a book in the library or enjoy a game in the card room.
-Outside of Dorchester Hall residents can enjoy the outdoor pool, 16 shuffleboard courts, 4 bocce ball courts and 4 horseshoe pits.
+Residents can also work out in the fitness center, read a book in the library, or enjoy a game in the card room.
+Outside of Dorchester Hall residents can enjoy the outdoor pool, 16 shuffleboard courts, 4 bocce ball courts, and 4 horseshoe pits.

-Buckingham Hall also has a fitness center and library.
-Residents can get creative in the ceramics room, attend a dance class in the aerobics and dance studio or join friends in the hobby and game room.
-Outside of Buckingham Hall residents can challenge their neighbors to a game on the horseshoe, bocce ball or shuffleboard courts.
-On hot summer days the outdoor pool is the perfect place to soak up the sun and relax poolside.
+Buckingham Hall is also home to a fitness center and library.
+Residents can get creative in the ceramics room, attend a dance class in the aerobics and dance studio, or join friends in the hobby and game room.
+The amenities continue outside of Buckingham Hall as residents can challenge their neighbors to a game on the horseshoe, bocce ball or shuffleboard courts.
+On hot summer days, the outdoor pool is the perfect place to soak up the sun and relax poolside.

 Leisure Village Homes & Real Estate

 Leisure Technology constructed Leisure Village from 1960 to 1970.
 This established community is comprised of 2,433 attached homes, making it the largest retirement community in Lakewood, New Jersey.